 The period 1975-1995 was characterised by substantial fiscal deficits and increasing government debt in most EU countries.
 Similar developments occurred in other advanced economies.
 This led many researchers to the conclusion that unconstrained discretionary fiscal policy in modern democracies may be subject to a deficit bias.
 Different explanations were put forward:

 General informational problems on the part of both the government and the electorate.
 Neither politicans nor voters may realise the long-run consequences of current fiscal deficits.
-This may be due to “fiscal illusion”, i.e. insufficient understanding of the government’s intertemporal budget constraint, i.e. the fact that current debt must be serviced through future prinmary surpluses (taxes in excess of expenditure).
+This may be due to “fiscal illusion”, i.e. insufficient understanding of the government’s intertemporal budget constraint, i.e. the fact that current debt must be serviced through future primary surpluses (taxes in excess of expenditure).
 Alternatively there may be over-optimism about future growth and revenue prospects.

 Informational asymmetries between the government and the electorate.
 Voters are imperfectly informed about both fiscal policy and the government’s (as well as the political opposition’s) competency.
 An incumbent government may exploit this to boost its re-election chances by trying to signal competency (i.e that it can “deliver”) through spending rises or tax cuts in pre-election periods causing deficits the size or long-run consequences of which voters may not realise.